thosoo/llama-copilot-proxy/README.md

 - **Upstream Optimization:** Ensure llama-server is started with optimal flags for your model and workload (see llama.cpp docs for details).

 ## FAQ

+**Q: How does model aliasing work?**
+A: The proxy automatically creates friendly names (e.g., "Qwen3-8B-Q8_0") from model IDs/paths for display in Copilot.
+These aliases are resolved transparently in requests to the upstream server.

+**Q: Why are some models not selectable in Copilot Ask/Agent mode?**
+A: Ensure the proxy advertises the required capabilities ("chat", "embeddings", "tools", "planAndExecute") in `/api/tags` and `/api/show`.
+Check with `VERBOSE=1` for injection logs.

+**Q: Does the proxy support embeddings?**
+A: Yes, `/api/embed` and `/api/embeddings` map to `/v1/embeddings` with automatic response shape conversion to Ollama-compatible format.

 **Q: Can I use this proxy with any LLM model?**
 A: The proxy works with llama.cpp-compatible models that support OpenAI function calling format, GGUF format, and chat templates.
 For best results, use models with tool and multimodal support and start llama-server with `--jinja` and `--mm` if needed.